MCM London Comic Con Review 2016

 Vendors

 Vendors included fan favourites CEX, and plenty of candy stall stocked with international sweets and drinks.
 MyGeekBox was also present handing out boxes for five pounds each but we were disappointed upon opening our boxes to find that we’d received exactly the same items.
-This in itself is almost excusable 20161028_1452461because companies obviously want to make money and spend very little so they give you cheap items.
+This in itself is almost excusable because companies obviously want to make money and spend very little so they give you cheap items.
 But it was most upsetting that not even all the items seemed totally suitable for a ‘geek box’ – (one of which was a plastic chilli sauce squeezy bottle in the shape of a chilli pepper.
 Bit poor don’t you think?)

 Food